mukeshyadavm/cpra-legalbert-sequential-transfer/stage5_dataset_stats/README.md

-## VI.
+## Stage 5.
 Dataset Size and Label Composition

 ### Overview
 Figure 3 shows the total number of premise–hypothesis pairs generated for each CPRA/CCPA article.